SarahBeecroft/ables/if89-technical.md

 This helps to automate the process when a reinstallation is required.
 This script should be added to the repository of all scripts and patches, which is available at: [https://git.nci.org.au/dsr900/ables-software-installations](https://git.nci.org.au/dsr900/ables-software-installations).
 This script repository follows the same file structure as the NCI `/apps` directory which is `/<package>/<version>`.

+# Prerequisites
+In order to contribute to `if89`, you need to satisfy the following conditions:

+1. **Obtain access to the `if89` project**: Everyone can request access to `if89` if they have a user account on GADI.
+Simply, request to join at this [link](https://my.nci.org.au/mancini/project/if89).
+2. **Request to join the writer group under `if89`**: request to join at this [link](https://my.nci.org.au/mancini/project/if89_w)
+3. **Request access to `ables-software-installations` repository**: The repository link is [https://git.nci.org.au/dsr900/ables-software-installations](https://git.nci.org.au/dsr900/ables-software-installations).
+Access is managed through your Gadi username and password.

+   If you do not have access, please contact one of the following repository maintainers and they will add you:
+      * Ziad Al Bkhetan: <ziad@biocommons.org.au>
+      * Javed Shaikh: <javed.shaikh@anu.edu.au>

 # General Guidelines

 These are some general guidelines to be aware of before installing any software: